 Calendar.
 Put it in your schedule, electronic or paper.
 If it's in the schedule, it's in.
 It's easy to let the hours blend together, but when you have specific time set aside for being in the ‘nowhere to go, nothing to do' space it's bound to occur.
 Even better?
 Treat it ALL like white space and determine the times throughout the week when you ARE available, for the other stuff.

 Enforce.
 You've got to stick to it.
 No flimsy boundaries here.
 One of the best ways to ‘enforce' it is to change environments so that you are unavailable.
 When you take time off, disconnect.
 It's in the full commitment to the white space that the magic occurs.

 Here are some ways you can incorporate more white space into your day-to-day adventure:

 1. Lighten your load.
 Streamline down to the bare essentials.
 Give your attention to what is absolutely necessary.
 Pare back your schedule, take more time off.
 Make sure that you take a “day of rest.”
 Plan something that rejuvenates and nourishes you – a massage, bubble bath, relaxing music, or losing yourself in a good book.

 3. Create white space in your home.
 Use colors that invite ease and openness.
 Declutter your space, clear up countertops and surfaces, even walls and furniture.
-Creating “white space” in your home can help make your home more relaxing, more comfortable and more yours.
+Creating a “white space” in your home can help make your home more relaxing, more comfortable, and more yours.

-4. Cut down on the noise.
-It might be the noise in your inbox, or from well meaning relatives and friends or even shutting off the radio while you're driving and playing some soothing tunes.
+4. Cut down on noise.
+It might be the noise in your inbox, or from well-meaning relatives and friends or even shutting off the radio while your driving and playing some soothing tunes.
 Feel into the places where there's static and bring in some space.

 Creating consistent white space is, at first, a practice.
 Eventually, it becomes your way of being.
 If you give yourself permission to relax you will find that you can create a lot out of nothing.
 White space anyone?
 Let me know how you create white space in your world in the comments below.